 Nickie Ferrante's return to New York to marry a rich heiress is well publicized as are his many antics and affairs.
 He meets a nightclub singer Terry McKay who is also on her way home to her fiancé.
 She sees him as just another playboy and he sees her as stand-offish but over several days they soon find they've fallen in love.
 Nickie has never really worked in his life so they agree that they will meet again in six months time atop the Empire State building.
 This will give them time to deal with their current engagements and for Nickie to see if he can actually earn a living.
 He returns to painting and is reasonably successful.
 On the agreed date, Nickie is waiting patiently for Terry who is racing to join him.
 Fate intervenes however resulting in misunderstanding and heartbreak and only fate can save their relationship.
 Written by

-This film has to be the best romantic film that I've ever seen, even above Gone With the Wind, and Casablanca, but on the same level as The English Patient (my favorite film of all time).
-After I saw Sleepless in Seattle when I was in high school and caught the many references to this film, I decided to check it out for myself.
+This film has to be probably the best romantic film I've ever seen, even above Gone With The Wind, but on the same level as The English Patient (my favorite film of all time).
+I got intrigued by this film back in high school when my sister dragged me to see Sleepless in Seattle.
+I caught the references to this film that Meg Ryan made throughout that film and thought that I'd like to rent this film (Affair to Remember) to see what the commotion was about.
 Needless to say, with the whole "shipboard romance" aspect of it, and the promise to meet again in six months atop the Empire State Building of all places, I quickly became hooked.
-The scene that takes place on the French Riviera with Nickie's grandmother playing the piano, oh God is it beautiful!
-Cary Grant is so debonair and suave and Deborah Kerr is so ravishing and stunningly beautiful, that it always demands repeated viewings from me (at least twice a year).
+The scene on the French Riviera with Nickie's grandmother playing the piano, oh God is it beautiful!
+Cary Grant is so debonair and suave and Deborah Kerr is so ravishing and stunningly beautiful, that it always demands repeated viewing from me (at least three times a year).

-Seeing this film always makes me wonder if something like the kind of relationship describes within this film would actually BE possible in real life.
-Would and could someone actually leave the person they were engaged to in order to marry a complete and total stranger they just met days ago?
-I'd like to think that it could, but then again I am nothing but a hopeless romantic.
-The final scene always tears my heart out no matter how many times I've seen it.
-I'm always sobbing.
-Watching this film around the fourteenth day of February (even if you are single) is always a treat.
-It allows our fantasies to take wing so that we may think we are actually the one meeting our beloved atop the Empire State Building in a thunderstorm.
+Seeing this film always makes me wonder if something like the kind of relationship that Nickie had with Terry in the film would really be possible.
+Would and could someone actually leave the person they were engaged to to marry a complete and total stranger that they just met days ago?
+I'd like to think that it could, but then I am nothing but a hopeless romantic.
+The final scene always tears my heart out, no matter how many times I've seen it, I'm always sobbing.
+Watching this film around Valentine's Day (even if you are single) is always a treat.
+It allows our fantasies to take flight so that we may think that we are actually the one meeting our beloved atop the Empire State Building in a thunderstorm.

 My rating: 4 stars